AbdouBaker2002/open-source-project/README.md

-# open-source-project [YAMY]
+# open-source-project [YUMMY]

-The [YAMY] is a web application that allows users to order meals online.
+The [YUMMY] is a web application that allows users to order meals online.
 The platform showcases a variety of dishes, and users can easily make selections and proceed with the purchase.
 The primary aim is to provide a user-friendly interface for ordering meals conveniently.